samsonframework/di/docs/Index.md

 ### Concept = Programmable logic
 All our packages have same goal in mind - [Programmable logic](https://en.wikipedia.org/wiki/Programmable_logic_device).
-We are trying to create system that can be easily configurable and usable and then using best practises, knowing all internal logic and structure of a package, generate maximum possible performant PHP code to repeat same logic.
+We are trying to create system that can be easily configurable and usable and then using best practises, knowing all internal logic and structure of a package, generate maximum possible performance PHP code to repeat same logic.
 This generated code is meant to be used only in production environment and guarantees 100% logic and functionality compatibility with source code.

 ### Simple language
-This implementation is lacking all other needed and awesome features like injectors and configurations(for now), but this is fastest possible dependency injection implementation.
-The core of its performance is generated PHP code.
-We perform static analysis of defined entities and their dependencies and generate PHP code logic function.
+This implementation is fastest possible dependency injection implementation.
+The core of its performance is generated PHP code which creates logic function with ```recursive``` dependency resolving.
 Here is an example:

 ```php
 function container($aliasOrClassName)
 {